DeepwaterExploration/legacydocs/docs/products/explorehd_heavy.md

 Ensure that the camera is mounted securely on the ROV as you like it.

-If installing an exploreHD Heavy with Cobalt or MCBH connector, you can simple
+If installing an exploreHD Heavy with Cobalt or MCBH connector, you can skip the following steps, as there is no cable to terminate.

 If utilizing an exploreHD Heavy with WetLink penetrator, you will need to follow the remaining steps.